pistolero/any2any/docs/doc_pages/base_api.rst

     .. autoattribute:: Cast.to
     .. autoattribute:: Cast.mm_to_cast
     .. autoattribute:: extra_mm_to_cast
-    .. autoattribute:: Cast.from_wrap
+    .. autoattribute:: Cast.from_wrapped
-    .. autoattribute:: Cast.to_wrap
+    .. autoattribute:: Cast.to_wrapped
     .. autoattribute:: Cast.logs

     **Members :**